evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ### Suspension

 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 158 mm, and the maximum is 198 mm.

+The Easy Entry function raises the car's body automatically when a door is opened, facilitating easier entry and exit.
+Once the door closes, the body returns to its previous level.

 ### Steering

 Dynamic steering is a standard on the Acura ZDX Type S, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Acura ZDX Type S lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 4 modes:

+- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
+- Sport: Dynamic steering, low suspension with dynamic throttle and suspension.
+- Snow: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
+- Individual: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

 The Acura ZDX Type S is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
-The front discs measure 396 mm, while the rear discs are 345 mm.
+The front discs measure 389 mm, while the rear discs are 345 mm.

 ### Regenerative Braking